watxaut/RoleNonPlayingGame/FUNCTIONAL_DESIGN_DOCUMENT.md

 - **Idle/incremental mechanics**: Progress continues even when the app is closed
 - **Social autonomous interactions**: Characters can meet and interact with other players' characters without player intervention
-- **Achievement-driven engagement**: Players are rewarded for witnessing their character's accomplishments
+- **Achievement-driven engagement**: Characters can accomplish achievements and players can see those.
+Players themselves cannot accomplish any achievement.
 - **Story archaeology**: Players discover lore and narrative through their character's experiences

 ### 1.3 Target Audience